pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 The Ultralytics breach is a wake-up call for all maintainers: secure your workflows now to protect your users and the Python ecosystem.
 Start with these key actions:

-### 🔐 Secure your workflows 🔐
+### 🔐 Secure your GitHub action workflows 🔐
-- 🚫 Avoid risky events like `pull_request_target` and adopt release-based workflows.
+- 🚫 Avoid risky trigger events in GitHub actions like `pull_request_target`
+- Consider using publish workflows on GitHub that are triggered by a [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) rather than a pull request merge.
 - ♻️ Don’t cache dependencies in your publish workflows to prevent tampering.
-- If you reference branches in a pull request, clean or sanitize branch names in your workflow.
+- If you reference branches in a pull request, clean or [sanitize branch names](https://docs.github.com/en/get-started/using-git/dealing-with-special-characters-in-branch-and-tag-names) in your workflow.
+- Consider using [zizmor](https://woodruffw.github.io/zizmor/) to check your GitHub workflows for security vulnerabilities!

-### Lock down GitHub repo access
+### Lock down both GitHub repo access and the workflow itself
-- 🔒 Restrict repository access to essential maintainers only.
+- 🔒 Restrict direct repository access to merge PRs and write to the repository to your core maintainers.
-- ✅ Add automated checks to ensure releases are authorized and secure.
+- ✅ Use an environment in your GitHub workflow that creates a secure connection with PyPI.
+- Delete old GitHub tokens that you are no longer using.
+And Refresh existing tokens that you need periodically.

 ### Strengthen PyPI security
 - 🔑 Set up Trusted Publisher for tokenless authentication with PyPI.
-- 📱 Enable 2FA for your PyPI account and store recovery codes securely.
+- Make sure you store recovery codes securely for PyPI 2-factor authentication (2FA).

 These steps will significantly reduce risks to your packages, contributors, and the broader Python ecosystem.
 Don’t wait—start securing your workflows today.
 </div>